Homemade Corn Dogs

 - 3/4 cup buttermilk

 - 1/4 cup all purpose flour for rolling

 - To make the batter, whisk to combine the cornmeal, flour, baking powder, baking soda, sugar, salt, and nutmeg.

 - In another small bowl, whisk to combine the buttermilk and eggs, and mix this into the dry ingredients until there are no more streaks of flour, but be sure to leave lumps in the batter (do not stir those out, as you may overmix).
 Transfer the batter to a tall glass.

 - Skewer the hot dogs onto wooden sticks and roll the hot dogs in enough flour to coat, then shake the excess off.

 - Dip the floured hot dogs into the tall cup of batter and put them straight into the fryer for about 3 minutes, but be sure not to overcrowd your fryer.
 Depending on size, you might need to make two or three batches.
 The corn dogs are ready when the exterior is golden brown.

-- Serve the corn dogs with ketchup and mustard if desired, and enjoy!
+- Serve promptly with ketchup and mustard if desired, and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.